Complex Support Vector Machines for Regression and Quaternary Classification: Complex Support Vector Regression

-Observe that at the training points $\Phi_{\C}(\bz_n)$, $T$ takes the values $T(\Phi_{\C}(\bz_n))$.
+Observe that at the training points, i.e., $\Phi_{\C}(\bz_n)$, $T$ takes the values $T(\Phi_{\C}(\bz_n))$.
 Following similar arguments as with the real case, this is equivalent with finding a complex non-linear function $g$ defined on $\cX$ such that

 for some $w,v\in\HH$, $c\in\C$, which satisfies the aforementioned properties.
 We formulate the complex support vector regression task as follows: {

 }

 To solve (\ref{EQ:complex_primal}), we derive the Lagrangian and the KKT conditions to obtain the dual problem.
 Thus we take: {